Luca-maxwell99/capstone-project/README.md

 ## Testing

-This project has been tested under normal operating conditions ("happy path")
+This project has been tested under normal operating conditions
 - ETL pipeline runs end-to-end without errors
 - SQL queries return the expected results
 - Streamlit dashboard loads all pages and visuals